pi-star-2025/pi_star/Misc/Real_VR/sun_pipe.md

 ## Sun Pipe

 Each tick of time, there is a pipe of light from the star in the sky to the two eyes.
-If you were to die, you would most liekly to take a straight line path of your past/present/future up this pipe to the star.
+If you were to die, you would most likely take a straight line path of your past/present/future up this pipe to the star.

 Some have very defined second-star connections (ex: if they have a longer story through time), which can cause more right-brain activity from these 3-body problems.